• Share this on:

 Traditional fruit wholesalers cover the spot market, moving according to trade fluctuations.
 They supply to specialised shops, street merchants, restaurants and hotel chains.
 Sometimes these companies combine import and wholesale activities, but a traditional wholesaler does not take many risks with importing long-distance mangoes – with the exception of ethnic mango varieties which are flown in.
 Typical wholesale markets include Rungis in Paris and Mercabarna in Barcelona.

-Due to COVID-19, the sales of air-freighted mangoes from certain origins such as India, Pakistan and Thailand and the sales revenue in the food service sector in Europe have taken a dip.
-The decrease in trade is expected to recover again from 2021 onwards.
+Due to the COVID-19 pandemic, the sales of air-freighted mangoes in Europe from certain countries such as India, Pakistan and Thailand dropped.
+This is also true for the sales revenue in the food service sector.
+The trade from these countries has recovered since the pandemic.

 Large fruit wholesalers such as Staay Food Group maintain a large international network and offer their own cash & carry service points, where clients can purchase a wide variety of fruit and vegetables.